vuongducphuong/documentation/content/applications/finance/accounting/payments/follow_up.rst

 Follow-up on invoices
 =====================

 A follow-up message can be sent to customers when a payment is overdue.
-Odoo helps you identify late payments and allows you to schedule and send the appropriate reminders using **follow-up actions** that automatically trigger one or more actions according to the number of overdue days.
+Leansoft helps you identify late payments and allows you to schedule and send the appropriate reminders using **follow-up actions** that automatically trigger one or more actions according to the number of overdue days.
 You can send your follow-ups via different means, such as email, post, or SMS.